ACTA-Team/docs/api-reference/client-signed.md

 - `POST /tx/prepare/store` — prepare XDR to store a VC
 - `POST /tx/submit` — submit a signed XDR

+Important security note:
+- Your `STELLAR_SECRET_KEY` lives only within your infrastructure (e.g., your `.env`, HSM, or wallet solution).
+- The ACTA API never requests, receives, or stores your private keys.

 ## Prepare Issue XDR

 Request body: